 - 6.1.
-We will continually assess how effective our consultation and engagement techniques and methods are in gaining community involvement and in particular with our success at reaching specific groups. - 6.2.
-We will review this SCI periodically to take account of changes to legislation, Government guidance or local circumstances, and any comments received relating to consultation methods will be considered on an ongoing basis.
+We will continually assess how effective our consultation and engagement techniques and methods are in gaining community involvement and in particular assess our success at reaching specific groups. - 6.2.
+We will review this SCI periodically to take account of changes to legislation, government guidance or local circumstances (for example, Covid-19 could have an impact on our methods) and any comments received relating to consultation methods will be considered on an ongoing basis.